awsdocs/amazon-redshift-management-guide/doc_source/db-auditing.md

 + [Configuring auditing using the console](db-auditing-console.md)
 + [Configuring logging by using the AWS CLI and Amazon Redshift API](db-auditing-cli-api.md)

-## Overview<a name="db-auditing-overview"></a>

-Amazon Redshift logs information about connections and user activities in your database\.
-These logs help you to monitor the database for security and troubleshooting purposes, which is a process often referred to as database auditing\.
-The logs are stored in Amazon S3 buckets\.
-These provide convenient access with data security features for users who are responsible for monitoring activities in the database\.

 ## Amazon Redshift logs<a name="db-auditing-logs"></a>

 Amazon Redshift logs information in the following log files:
-+ *Connection log* — logs authentication attempts, and connections and disconnections\.
++ *Connection log* – Logs authentication attempts, connections, and disconnections\.
-+ *User log* — logs information about changes to database user definitions\.
++ *User log* – Logs information about changes to database user definitions\.
-+ *User activity log* — logs each query before it is run on the database\.
++ *User activity log* – Logs each query before it's run on the database\.

 The connection and user logs are useful primarily for security purposes\.
 You can use the connection log to monitor information about the users who are connecting to the database and the related connection information\.
 This information might be their IP address, when they made the request, what type of authentication they used, and so on\.
 You can use the user log to monitor changes to the definitions of database users\.